petetanru/petetanru.github.io/_projects/char-nmt.md

 #### Analysis

 - **Score range**: For reference, our BLEU scores seem to be on the right track.
-The baseline BLEU score of 10.7 is about the same as this [paper's](https://arxiv.org/pdf/1606.07947.pdf) small model baseline for TH-EN, which used the attention LSTM with 100 hidden units (they also tried 500 units with the same result) and beam search k=1 to get 10.6 BLEU on the 2015 TED Talk corpus.
+The baseline BLEU score of 10.7 is about the same as this [paper's](https://arxiv.org/pdf/1606.07947.pdf) small model baseline for TH-EN, which used 2 layers attention LSTM with 100 hidden units and got 10.6 BLEU on the 2015 TED Talk corpus, which comes *pre segmented* by a Thai state research unit's state of art tokenizer (although this is not shared to other researchers).
 - **Subword units - TCC**: TCC achieves -0.4 BLEU while using only 1/10 the vocab size of the baseline word level model.
 This really shows really well how much information on the vocabulary side can actually be compressed, especially if given a good guideline.
 - **Subword units - BPE**: The data-driven BPE achieved about -0.4 to that of TCC though, despite using a larger set of vocabulary.
 I'm am actually somewhat surprised by the size of BPE vocabs, given the intial vocab size.
 The size was reduced to only 2/3.